techiediaries/techiediaries/_posts/2020/laravel/2019-09-07-laravel-7-6-migrations-tutorial-admin-role-example.md

 - How to create a migration for adding fields to existing database tables

 Since our CRM app will be hosted on the web and would be accessed by anyone who has the URL, we need to add some restrictions, so only users that belong to the owner company or organization can register for an account and log in.

+## Adding User Roles to your Laravel 7/6 App

 There are certainly some advanced solutions for this kind of situations, but we can also use simple tricks such as: